 The same applies for telling people when you're expecting a plumber or electrician.
 A thief could pose as a worker to gain access to your home without suspicion.

 Any important documents could be used by a thief to steal your identity.
 That includes passports, birth certificates and insurance documents.

 Also, anything with great value - sentimental or otherwise - might be better off in a secure place.

 A strong home safe could give these items extra protection from both theft and fire.

-Make sure you secure the safe itself e.g. bolt it to the floor, or it might become easy pickings.
+Make sure you secure the safe itself by bolting it to the floor, for example, or it might become easy pickings.

-These next tips aren't going to prevent a burglary, but they could help you out if you are a victim of one.
+These next tips aren't going to prevent a burglary, but they could help you out if you’re a victim of one:

-**Figures taken from omnibus research carried out by One Poll on behalf of Confused.com.
-This was an online poll of 2,000 UK adults (nationally representative sample).
-The research was conducted between 20 and 23 November 2020.
+*Unless stated otherwise, all figures are taken from omnibus research carried out by One Poll on behalf of Confused.com.
+This was an online poll of 2,000 UK homeowners and renters (nationally representative sample).
+The research was conducted between 4 and 6 May 2021.